 Are you not standing up as straight as you used to?
 If you or your family or friends notice that you seem to be stooping, leaning or slouching when you stand, it could be a sign of Parkinson’s disease.
 If you have pain from an injury or if you are sick, it might cause you to stand crookedly.
 Also, a problem with your bones can make you hunch over.

-A Parkinson’s Disease diagnoses can be a difficult for both the patient and their family.
+A Parkinson’s disease diagnoses can be a difficult for both the patient and their family.
 At Cavendish Homecare, we are experts in providing home care for anyone who wishes to remain in their own homes while they receive treatment, recover from surgery, or manage medications.
 We work to support the patient and their family with private care to reduce pain, improve comfort and quality of life.

 For information on Parkinson’s care, please call our homecare team on 0203 008 5210 or email us info@cavendishhomecare.com to see how we are able to assist you.